 The Blood Service has permanent service centres in 9 locations in Finland (8 Blood Service centres were closed in 2013).
 In addition, Mobile Blood Services organise around 1,100 donation sessions every year, collecting around 50 percent of whole blood.
 The aim is to raise the level of blood donation activity in the Helsinki metropolitan area and major cities in particular, where there is a great deal of blood donor potential.

 Mobile blood donation sessions are held in sufficiently large towns and cities, as well as educational institutions, workplaces and garrisons.
 Read more about the arrangement of blood donation sessions.

 Not allowing men who have sex with other men to donate blood has been criticised, and has even been considered discriminatory.
 Many have been surprised by the Blood Service’s stringent policy concerning male-to-male sexual contact.

 It should be borne in mind that our policies restricting blood donorship with regard to sexual behaviour are not intended as a criticism or judgement of any person or group, but are designed to ensure the safety of patients receiving blood components.
-The twelve-month waiting period regarding male-to-male sexual contact that is valid in accordance with the current official regulation is based on the epidemiological situation in Finland.
+The four-month waiting period regarding male-to-male sexual contact that is valid in accordance with the current official regulation is based on the epidemiological situation in Finland.
 Based on infection statistics, male homosexual relations still pose a much higher risk of HIV infection than heterosexual relations.

 Male-to-male sexual contact is an obstacle to blood donation in almost all countries.
 Nowadays, the ensuing ban on donation is usually temporary since, in recent years, many countries have moved from a permanent ban to a temporary deferral based on national risk assessment.
 These countries include the United Kingdom, Australia, Canada, Sweden, Finland, the United States, the Netherlands and France.